mwestera/toneswiper/README.md

 ![](https://github.com/mwestera/toneswiper/blob/master/toneswiper.png)

+## Transcription of Dutch Intonation (ToDI)

+The [ToDI framework](https://todi.cls.ru.nl/) describes intonation in the Dutch language as a series of prosodic events, such as rising (L*H) and falling (H*L) pitch accents, and high (H%) and low (L%) boundaries.
+The ToneSwiper program facilitates manual transcription of intonation using this framework, by making it more efficient and more enjoyable.
+Specifically, it enables speedy transcription in real-time, in sync with the audio, through intuitive hotkey combinations.

+Future versions of this program may support other ToDI/ToBI-like transcription frameworks, suitable for other languages.

 ## Installation

 Recommended way of installing as a globally available command, but with its own virtual environment, is as follows.
 If your system does not have `pipx` yet (for installing Python programs), you first need to install that, see [here](https://pipx.pypa.io/latest/installation/).